Some time ago, Flux announced its work on Proof of Useful Work (PoUW).

 Flux and its approach to PoUW

 Flux has a very flexible approach to PoUW.
 It goes beyond its ecosystem.
-The platform allows virtually anyone with the right infrastructure and hardware to make their devices available to work on difficulties that require a lot of computing power.
+The platform allows virtually anyone with the right infrastructure and hardware to make their devices available to work on problems that require a lot of computing power.

 This includes miners, gamers with the right graphics cards, or large organizations with unused computing resources.